larusion/Getting_and_Cleaning_Data/README.md

 We extract only the measurements measurements on the mean and standard deviation for each activity by making use of select and contains.
 Then, we store the result in DATAselected.

+In order to create a second, independent tidy data set with the average of each variable for each activity and each subject:
+1) we group DATAselected by subject_no and activity_name
+2) then, we take the average of each variable grouped by activity and subject.

+The final data set is stored in FINAL_DATA.
+Finally, we turn it into a txt file.